Olive Leaf Extract: Benefits & Side Effects Of This Mediterranean-Diet-Approved Ingredient

 How to choose the right olive leaf extract supplement.

 For capsules, experts typically recommend 500 to 1,000 mg of olive leaf extract per day—a range that's been shown to deliver significant blood pressure and blood sugar benefits in human studies (however, even higher amounts seem to be well-tolerated).
-To ensure you're getting a potent product, look for capsules that are standardized to 18 to 25 percent oleuropein.
+To ensure you're getting a potent product, look for capsules that are standardized to 18 to 25% oleuropein.

-Since supplements aren't regulated by the U.S. Food & Drug Administration, look for one from a reputable brand that has been third-party verified to contain the appropriate ingredients in the correct quantities and is free of contaminants.
+As with all supplements, look for one from a reputable brand that has been third-party verified to contain the appropriate ingredients in the correct quantities and is free of contaminants.